ARTS FIFTH AVENUE

-In March of 1991, with the help of Ruth Ann McKinny (Assistant City Manager of Fort Worth) and Anne Miller Tinsley, Arts On Tap, Inc (AOT) received their Articles of Incorporation and in October of 1992 their IRS Letter of Determination.
+In March of 1991, with the help of Ruth Ann McKinny, Assistant City Manager of Fort Worth and Anne Miller Tinsley, the entity Arts On Tap, Inc (AOT) filed its Articles of Incorporation and in October of 1992 received their IRS 501c3 Letter of Determination.

 From 1989 to 1995, AOT served as both a rehearsal and teaching space, with an indoor performance area and outdoor stage.
 AOT's mission is and has always been to provide a forum of expression for dancers, choreographers, musicians, composers and visual/performing artists; and to stimulate, develop and preserve interest in tap dance and jazz music, and to educate the public, particularly youth, about these uniquely American art forms.
 Tap Master Classes, Tap Jams, Tap Performances and Tap History were ever present in the programming.

 In 1995, funding for small 501c3 groups diminished so Arts On Tap closed its physical location but continued its mission on the West Coast in a effort to further the future of Tap.
-Ms. Tune embraced the International Tap Festival and Jazz Society of in Portland Oregon.
+Ms. Tune embraced the International Tap Festival and Jazz Society of in Portland, Oregon.
 She co-produced a premiere performance by Mercer Ellington – with a full Tap Review by area artists to the music of the great Duke Ellington.
-3 sold out performance of Oregonians embracing tap dance and jazz music.
-Audience – 6000.
+The culmination: three sold out performance of Oregonians embracing tap dance and jazz music; an audience of 6,000.